IS LM Model: General equilibrium of product and money Market

 - The IS curve represents the relationship between the level of real output and the real interest rate, which generates equilibrium in the money market.
 These curves, for given levels of government expenditure, taxation, net exports, prices, and anticipated rate of price change are shown in Figure 14.4.
 Any changes in the conditions that are assumed given for these two curves would be shown as shifts in either the IS or the LM curve.

 - Equilibrium in the product market for a real interest rate of r2 would occur at the level of real output Y1.
-At this point, there is a deficiency of aggregate demand.
+At this point, aggregate demand is deficient.
 The unintended inventory accumulation will induce producers to cut back on their production.
 As a result, real income and employment will decline.

 - Similarly, at the real income level of Y2, the real interest rate of r2 is too high for equilibrium in the money market.
 At this point, there is an excess supply of real money balances.
 Credit conditions will change as individuals attempt to remove these excess holdings of real money balances by acquiring additional bonds, and the market real rate of interest will decline.